naestech/encore/README.md

 # encore

-**encore** is an email automation script that spotlights musicians who are close to or have sold out their shows. built for warner music group.
+**encore** is an email automation script that spotlights musicians who are selling out their shows. built for warner music group.

 ## features
 ### main.py: